SylverStudios/SylverStudios.github.io/_posts/2025-04-16-ai-developer-mindset.md

 How I'm thinking about AI development from a new perspective ![robots holding clipboards: ai image]({{ "/assets/robot-clipboards.png" | relative_url }}){:class="excerpt-image" style="border-radius: 8px; width: 80px; height: auto;"} {%- if page.tags -%}{% for tag in page.tags %}<a href="{{site.baseurl}}/archive.html#{{tag | slugize}}">#{{ tag }}</a> {% endfor %}{%- endif -%}
 <!-- Ends the excerpt text, it includes the image -->

-Over the past year, I went from self-exploration in AI to building a plan for a team of 30 engineers to adopt AI tooling, and now I'm back to working solo - no constraints.
+Over the past year, I have transitioned from self-exploration of AI to building an AI adoption plan for a team of 30 engineers, and now back to solo daily use of AI.
 My opinion on what AI offers and how I interact with it has changed dramatically.
-The biggest productivity gain?
-Changing how I think about AI.
+The most significant productivity gains are enabled a change in perspective about collaborating with AI.

 # Treat AI Like a New Engineer
 The biggest improvement I've made in my dev workflow with AI has come from a mindset shift: My AI is a superhuman engineer with zero awareness.
 A fast, tireless contractor who knows everything except my business, users, and codebase.
 They just showed up, and I need to manage them.